telegraf/telegraf/docs/api.md

 app.startWebHook('/secret-path', null, 5000)

-// Use webHookCallback() if you want attach telegraf to existing http server require('http') .createServer(app.webHookCallback('/secret-path')) .listen(3000)
+// Use webHookCallback() if you want to attach telegraf to existing http server require('http') .createServer(app.webHookCallback('/secret-path')) .listen(3000)